veniva/number-algorithms/README.md

 ## Requirements
 PHP 7.1+

-## Installation & Runing of the application
-The sections below contain CLI commands that require that you have scrolled to the directory of the project and you have the `php` available as a command in the CLI

 ## Installation
+Use either Option 1 or Option 2
+### Option 1 - CLI
+This option requires that you have scrolled to the directory of the project on the CLI and you have the php7.1+ available as `php` command in the CLI
 Run the following command:

  `php composer.phar install`

+### Option 2 - Docker
+This option requires that you have installed Docker on your system
+Run the following commands:

+`docker-compose up --no-start`
+`docker start num-algs`
+`docker exec -it num-algs /bin/bash`

 ## Run the program
 The following commands ara available: